cypress-io/cypress-icons/readme.md

 # Cypress Icons

-The latest versions of the icons are always checked into `./dist`.
+The latest versions of the icons are distributed on npm as `./dist`.

 The public API will always reference these files.

+`./dist` is not checked into source control.

 ## Installing